 Larkin makes use of a number of poetic techniques but one of the most common is enjambment.
 This occurs when a line is cut off before its natural stopping point.
 It forces a reader down to the next line and the next quickly.
 One is forced to move forward in order to comfortably resolve a phrase or sentence.
 A perfect example of this is between lines two and three of the first stanza.
 The word “becomes” acts as a cliffhanger of sorts.
 The same can be said for lines two and three of the second stanza, in which “flown / From the nest” is divided up by a line break.

-The images used within ‘Age’ are very interesting.
+The images used in ‘Age’ are very interesting.
 There are a number of natural elements, such as clouds and weeds, but there is a constant contrast between them.
-His past years are referred to as something as light as swaddling or clouds, but then later appear to be hard to navigate through like knee high weeds, and scary to encounter, like icebergs.
+His past years are referred to as something as light as swaddling or clouds, but then later appear to be hard to navigate through like knee-high weeds, and scary to encounter, like icebergs.